casper-network/docs/source/docs/casper/design/casper-design.md

 The [block header](/design/serialization-standard/#serialization-standard-block) contains the following fields:

--   `parent_hash`
+* `parent_hash`

-    -   a list of `block_hash`es giving the parents of the block
+  A list of `block_hash`es giving the parents of the block.

--   justifications
-    -   a list of `block_hash`es giving the justifications of the block (see consensus description in part A for more details)
--   a summary of the global state, including
-    -   the [root hash of the global state trie](#global-state-trie) before executing the deploys in this block (`pre_state_hash`)
-    -   the root hash of the global state trie after executing the deploys in this block (`post_state_hash`)
-    -   the list of currently bonded validators, and their stakes
+* `state_root_hash`

+  The global state root hash produced by executing this block's body.

+* `body_hash`

--   the `blake2b256` hash of the body of the block
+  The hash of the block body.

+* `random_bit`

+  A boolean needed for initializing a future era.

+* `accumulated_seed`

+  A seed needed for initializing a future era.

+* `era_end`

+  Contains equivocation and reward information to be included in the terminal finalized block.
+It is an optional field.

+* `timestamp`

--   the time the block was created
+  The timestamp from when the block was proposed.

+* `era_id`

+  Era ID in which this block was created.

+* `height`

+  The height of this block, i.e., the number of ancestors.

+* `protocol_version`

--   the protocol version the block was executed with
+  The version of the Casper network when this block was proposed.
--   the number of deploys in the block
--   the human-readable name corresponding to this instance of a Casper Network (`chain_id`)
--   an indicator for whether this message is intended as a valid block or merely a _ballot_ (see consensus description in part A for more details)

 #### Body {#body}